CDLUC3/uc3-present/monthly_ops/demo.md

 ----

-## Immediate Needs for the Develpment Team to Take On
+## Immediate Needs for the Development Team to Take On

 - Capacity Planning
 - Software End of Life